Determinants of Mahler measures and special values of $L$-functions: Introduction

 Problem (ii) is largely motivated by the \textit{Beilinson's conjectures}, a collection of far-reaching conjectures in algebraic $K$-theory relating higher regulators, called the \textit{Beilinson's regulators}, to special $L$-values of algebraic varieties.
 For precise statements of these conjectures for general algebraic curves over number fields, the reader is referred to \cite{DdJZ06}.
 Over the past few years, some progress has been made on these problems for real quadratic number fields.
 For example, Guo, Ji, Liu, and Qin \cite{GJLQ24} give explicit expressions of $\mu(48\pm 32\sqrt{2})$ in terms of regulator integrals and prove that

-which is equivalent to Beilinson's conjecture for the curve $\mathcal{F}_{48\pm 32\sqrt{2}}$.
+which is equivalent to a weak version of Beilinson's conjecture for the curve $\mathcal{F}_{48\pm 32\sqrt{2}}$.
 In \cite{TGW24}, the second author, Guo, and Wei proposed a systematic approach to find more identities of the form \eqref{E:GJLQ} which correspond to CM elliptic curves defined over real quadratic fields.
 In particular, they verify analogous identities for $t=272\pm 192\sqrt{2},8\pm 4\sqrt{3},128\pm 64\sqrt{3}, 8\pm 3\sqrt{7},$ and $2048\pm 768\sqrt{7}$.
-The second author and Guo \cite{TG24} apply a similar method to the family $Q_t$ and prove that
+The second author and Guo \cite{TG25} apply a similar method to the family $Q_t$ and prove that

-In this paper, we extend these results by using an improved version of algorithms in \cite{TG24} and \cite{TGW24} to obtain a complete solution to Problem (i) and give illustrative examples for number fields $K$ with $\deg K\le 4$.
-Then we tackle Problem (ii) by establishing identities of the form \eqref{E:GJLQ} and \eqref{E:TG} for all totally real algebraic numbers $t$ of degree at most $4$.
+In this paper, we extend these results by using a modified version of algorithms in \cite{TG25} and \cite{TGW24} to obtain a complete solution to Problem (i) and give illustrative examples for number fields $K$ with $\deg K\le 4$.
+Then we tackle Problem (ii) by establishing identities of the form \eqref{E:GJLQ} and \eqref{E:TG} for all totally real algebraic numbers $t$ in (i) of degree at most $4$.
 For example, we show that for algebraic integers $t_1,t_2,t_3,$ and $t_4$ corresponding to $\#28$ (resp. $\#71$) in Table \ref{quarticGalorbs_table}, the following identities are true for every $t\in \{t_1,t_2,t_3,t_4\}$:

 Note that $t_3$ and $t_4$ for $\#71$ are in $(-1,27)$ while $\sqrt[3]{t_1},\sqrt[3]{t_2}\notin \mathcal{K}_Q^\circ$, so the matrix in \eqref{E:mmquartic2} is a mixture of two (classical) Mahler measures $\nn(t_1),\nn(t_2)$ and two modified Mahler measures $\tilde{\nn}(t_3),\tilde{\nn}(t_4)$.
 All $4\times 4$ determinant identities for the families $\mathcal{F}_t$ and $\mathcal{C}_t$ are listed in Table~\ref{4x4identities_table} (in forms different from the above examples).
 To our knowledge, none of these identities is previously known in the literature.